Helzky/TaskFlow/README.md

 ## Planned Features

+- Binaries for Windows, Linux, and macOS released on Github
 - OS integration for focus mode to close distracting applications
 - Productivity analytics implementation in the Analytics view
 - Cloud synchronization for cross-device access